NSO-developer/nso-consistent-dev-environment/README.md

 <code>aka.
 Helping you, fellow NSO developer, to get started coding faster</code><br />
 </div></br>

-> ⚠️ **If your host is a M-series processor Macbook** - switch to [this repository branch]().
-The NSO containers do not support natively this processor family, hence it is required to build the image with support for linux/amd64.
-Otherwise, the container might randomly crash upon boot.

 ## ✨ Overview

 **No more setup headaches.** Join a Network Automation project and start coding services immediately - not after days of wrestling with scattered docs, mismatched libraries, and broken sources.